-Freight contracts are a cornerstone for your entire procurement process.
-The rates and terms outlined within them dictate everything from the price you pay to move product to the effect it has on your bottom line.
+Freight contracts are the cornerstone of your entire procurement process.
+The rates and terms outlined within them dictate everything from the price you pay to move a product to the effect it has on your bottom line.
 The more contracts you have, the harder they are to manage.
-It’s ideal to have a system in place that not only manages your many freight contracts but also helps you understand, negotiate, and capitalize on them.
+It’s ideal to have a system in place that not only manages your types of freight contracts but also helps you understand, negotiate, and capitalize on them.

 The purpose of most freight contracts is to discern rates and responsibilities between freight brokers and carriers, as well as liability.
 That said, depending on the type of agreement and the nature of the business, brokers may find themselves juggling an assortment of contract types:

-- Broker carrier agreements are signed after a freight rate is agreed upon.
-They include a variety of data such as agreement date(s), pay dates, invoicing procedure, and liability or insurance information.
+• Broker carrier agreements are signed after a freight rate is agreed upon.
+They include a variety of data, such as agreement date(s), pay dates, invoicing procedures, and liability or insurance information.

-- Bill of Lading (BOL) is less a contract and more a receipt, signifying delivery of freight.
+• Bill of lading (BOL) is less a contract and more of a receipt, signifying the delivery of freight.
 A BOL is a legally binding document once signed and filed.
+Learn more about the bill of lading in our another article.

 These documents are of crucial importance to both freight brokers and carriers.
 Brokers especially need a way to categorize, confirm, and recall these documents, for purposes of accuracy during account reconciliation and/or brokering new runs.